 How Long Does It Take For A Scaphoid Fracture To Heal?

 As mentioned in the previous section, the scaphoid break recovery time can be around 12 weeks.
-That might seem like a lot compared with other fractures which, on average, take around 6 weeks to heal.
+That might seem like a long time compared with other fractures which, on average, take around 6 weeks to heal.
 The reason for the extended time period is that the blood supply to the carpal bone area found in your wrist is minimal, meaning that any injuries take longer to mend.

+Fractured scaphoid claims could be made not just to compensate for the immediate effects but any long term impacts or the potential for them to develop.
 While the amount of suffering caused by a fractured scaphoid injury can vary dramatically, the long-term effect of a broken wrist could be many years of pain if the fracture isn’t repaired properly (scaphoid fracture non-union), dorsal intercalated-segment instability (DSI) and also the onset of marked radiocarpal osteoarthritis.

-Causes Of A Fractured Scaphoid
+Causes Of A Fractured Scaphoid Or Borken Scaphoid

-One of the most common causes of a fractured scaphoid is when you fall and put an outstretch hand down in an attempt to break your fall.
+One of the most common causes of a fractured scaphoid is when you fall and put an outstretched hand down in an attempt to break your fall.
 The impact causes the wrist to bend backwards and hence the scaphoid is damaged.

-Workplace Fractured Scaphoid Injuries
+Workplace Fractured Scaphoid Accident Claims

-Personal injury claims for accidents at work that cause a fractured scaphoid are possible if your employer breached their duty of care towards you.
-Because of the Health and Safety at Work Act 1974, employers must take steps to reduce any risks to staff in the workplace.
+Personal injury claims for an accident at work that cause a fractured scaphoid are possible if your employer breached their duty of care towards you.
+Because of the Health and Safety at Work etc. Act 1974, employers must take steps to reduce any risks to staff in the workplace.
 Therefore, if your accident was caused by a lack of protective equipment, faulty machinery or a lack of training, you could be able to claim by filing a personal injury claim against your employer.

 Road Traffic Accident Fractured Scaphoid Injuries

 We’d recommend you ask witnesses for their details.
-Also, you should see a doctor to have your injuries assessed as your medical records could be used to support your compensation claim and the general damages you may be awarded would be based on the extent of the injury you sustained.
+Also, you should see a doctor and have your injuries assessed as your medical records could be used to support your compensation claim and the general damages you may be awarded would be based on the extent of the injury you sustained.

-Missed Scaphoid Fracture Compensation Claims
+Missed Wrist Fracture or Scaphoid Fracture Compensation Claims

 However, because difficulty in spotting this type of fracture is well known, in most cases where you suffer tenderness and pain in the wrist, especially between the base of the thumb and the wrist, it should be assumed that there could be a fracture.
 As such, a cast or splint should be used for up to 14-days before further tests are carried out.